LukePappa/Ourism/text.md

 2. Resolve to stop inflicting this misery upon yourself.
 2. Identify, challenge, and reframe each miserable thought as it arises.

 It is important to note that misery is a particular kind of suffering.
-It is not remorse, grief, depression, or physical pain, which are either healthy or outside of one's control.
+It is not remorse, grief, psychiatric illness, or physical pain, which are either healthy or outside of one's control.